rubenspgcavalcante/angular-amd-styleguide/README.md

 ```

 So the cleaner way to do this, is just use the *$inject* property.
 The injector will always first
-check if the given constructor have this property defined and do his work.
+check if the given constructor have this metadata property defined and do his work.
 So, your code will be like:

 **Recommended**
 ```javascript